ray-project/ray/doc/source/ray-core/tasks.rst

 Note the following behaviors:

-  -  The second task will not be executed until the first task has finished executing because the second task depends on the output of the first task.
+  -  As the second task depends on the output of the first task, Ray will not execute the second task until the first task has finished.
   -  If the two tasks are scheduled on different machines, the output of the first task (the value corresponding to ``obj_ref1/objRef1``) will be sent over the network to the machine where the second task is scheduled.